Holuphilix/36-Argo-Advanced-Config/README.md

 * Docker Hub image `holuphilix/my-k8s-app:latest` is referenced in `values.yaml`.
 * Deployment, Service, and optional Ingress templates are ready.
 * You can now push these templates to GitHub and sync via ArgoCD.
+* You can deploy now using either your Node.js app or a prebuilt image like `nginx`.